 Why aren’t there any functions to persist maps?
 I decided not to, and when you think about it, it makes perfect sense.
 Any built-in function to save and regenerate maps will be limited at some point.
 In contrast, we have so much more control when using Variables, and they are safely stored and managed by our Save Games.

 As you can manage your seed value(s) by using the standard RPG Maker Eventing, you can easily decide how the randomization will influence your world and, therefore, the gameplay.
 Do you want a simple dungeon crawler that randomizes only once on startup?
 Or every time you start a new mission?
 Or do you want to have a universe with randomized planets that own randomized fields and caves, too?
 It’s up to you!

 This plugin uses an isolated RNG.
 Using the random function inside the Variable Management of the RPG Maker or any other invocation of

 Math.random will not interfere with it.

 This plugin provides a small convenient function to generate a seed by passing a list of variables.
-In this example, the player has landed on a planet/worldmap and is now entering a cave.
-We are using a Global Seed Variable, that is randomly set on „New Game“, a Variable that keeps track of the planet the player has landed, and 2 Variables for X and Y coordinate of the player’s position on the worldmap.
-This way, we can have more than one cave entries while every one leads to an individual looking dungeon.
+In this example, the player has landed on a planet/world map and is now entering a cave.
+We are using a Global Seed Variable that is randomly set on „New Game,“ a Variable that keeps track of the planet the player has landed, and 2 Variables for X and Y coordinate of the player’s position on the world map.
+This way, we can have more than one cave entry, each leading to an individual-looking dungeon.

 MZ only: Plugin Commands

-The resulted seed value is inserted into a new Variable; in this example it’s Variable No 5.
+The resulting seed value is inserted into a new Variable; in this example, it’s Variable No 5.

 const seed = MK.generateSeed( $gameVariables.value(1), // global Seed $gameVariables.value(2), // planet / worldmap Id $gameVariables.value(3), // X-coordinate $gameVariables.value(4) // Y-coordinate ) MK.rng.setSeed(seed)